GameDevelopmentKit/GameFoundation/Plugins/Com.TheFallenGames/OSA/Extra/PluginSupport/Playmaker/README.txt

 6. Import the PMSupport-Unity2017-1-f3.unitypackage

 7. For Unity 2017.3 and up, you'll probably get an error because OSA can't see the Playmaker code.
 This is normal.
-	 A. If you don't want to use ASMDEFs or just prefer a quicker set up, delete /Scripts/OSA.asmdef and /Scripts/Editor/OSA.Editor.asmdef.
+	 A. If you don't want to use ASMDEFs or just prefer a quicker set up, delete all *.asmdef files from OSA's folder.
 	 B. If you know how to set up ASMDEFs (https://docs.unity3d.com/2017.4/Documentation/Manual/ScriptCompilationAssemblyDefinitionFiles.html), Open /Scripts/OSA.asmdef and add a reference to the Playmaker's asmdef file(s).
 Note that (at the moment of writing, 11.03.2020) Playmaker doesn't use .asmdef files by default (probably for compatibility reasons), so you'd have to manage it yourself.